CodeChica/plus-plus/guides/vscode.md

 {% include youtube.html youtube_id="PXmxjp-BnvA" %}

+In this video, we create a place to store our project.

+{% include youtube.html youtube_id="iNwaJwSUq_U" %}

+In this video, we create a new file.

+{% include youtube.html youtube_id="UJEA0vGTAxk" %}

 ### Codespace

 In this video, I show you how to launch a Codespace so that you have a